dbarlett/USAID-DEC/README.md

 Metadata extracted from the [United States Agency for International Development](http://www.usaid.gov/) (USAID) [Development Experience Clearinghouse](https://dec.usaid.gov) (DEC).

-Created in response to a [challenge](https://github.com/pdfliberation/pdf-hackathon/blob/master/challenges/usaid-challenge.md) from USAID as part of the [2014 Liberation Hackathon](http://pdfliberation.wordpress.com/2013/11/15/hackathon/) in Washington, DC.
+Created in response to a [challenge](https://github.com/pdfliberation/pdf-hackathon/blob/master/challenges/usaid-challenge.md) from USAID as part of the [2014 PDF Liberation Hackathon](http://pdfliberation.wordpress.com/2013/11/15/hackathon/) in Washington, DC.

 Status as of 2014-01-19: